xmh8/tokens-checker/README.md

 ## Usage

-To start the tool, run the following command:
+To start the tool, run the following file:

 ```cmd
 start.bat